Semrush helps you:

 For example, a single post on our blog is the result of at least 5 people:

-4. Our admin proofreads the post for spelling and grammar
+4. One of our editors proofreads the post for spelling and grammar

-5. Our CTO does final quality control on the post before it goes live
+5. Our head of growth does final quality control on the post before it goes live

 This definitely speeds things up.
 But it also adds a lot of complexity.
-Instead of one person doing everything, communication needs to flow between editing, design, coding and writing.
+Instead of one person doing everything, communication needs to flow between editing, design, coding, and content creation.

 Scale Promotion